Johnny1188/learning-to-optimize/README.md

 ### Comparison after regularizing the L2O optimizer against symmetry constraint deviations

 Below is shown the influence of regularizing the L2O optimizer during meta-training against deviations from the geometric constraints on gradients of the loss wrt the optimizee's parameters.
-In the legend of each plot, one can see the regularization strength and the target of regularization during the meta-training phase.
+In the legend of each plot, one can see the regularization strength and the target of regularization during the meta-training phase (*note: "L2O - regularize: 0.1 * constraints" in the legend means that all symmetry constraint deviations were regularized - rescale, scale, and translation*).

 *Click to enlarge the plots*
 <table style="padding: 10px">